AymurAI/backend/README.md

 * [Citing AymurAI](#citing-aymurai)
 * [License](#license)

-# Intended uses & limitations
+# About AymurAI, its uses and limitations

-AymurAI is intended to be used as a tool to address the lack of transparency in the judicial system regarding gender-based violence (GBV) cases in Latin America.
+[AymurAI](https://www.aymurai.info) is intended to be used as a tool to address the lack of available data in the judicial system on gender-based violence (GBV) rulings in Latin America.
 The goal is to increase report levels, build trust in the justice system, and improve access to justice for women and LGBTIQ+ people.
 AymurAI will generate and maintain anonymized datasets from legal rulings to understand GBV and support policy making, and also contribute to feminist collectives' campaigns.

-AymurAI is still a prototype and is only being implemented in Argentina and Mexico.
-Its capabilities are limited to semi-automated data collection and analysis, and the results may be subject to limitations such as the quality and consistency of the data, potential biases in the AI model, and the availability of the data.
+AymurAI is still a prototype and is only being implemented in Criminal Court N°10 in the City of Buenos Aires, Argentina.
+Its capabilities are limited to semi-automated data collection and analysis, and the results may be subject to limitations such as the quality and consistency of the data, and the availability of the data.
 Additionally, the effectiveness of AymurAI in addressing the lack of transparency in the judicial system and improving access to justice may also depend on other factors such as the level of cooperation from court officials and the broader cultural and political context.

+This model was trained with a closed dataset from an Argentine criminal court.
+It's is designed to identify and extract relevant information from court rulings related to GBV cases.
+The use of a domain specific dataset from an Argentine criminal court ensures that the model is tailored to the specific legal and cultural context, allowing for more accurate results.
+However, it also means that the model may not be applicable or effective in other countries or regions with different legal systems or cultural norms.

 # Deployment
 This project is deployed using [Docker](https://www.docker.com/) , and the images are available in the following registry: